The Function of the Second Postulate in Special Relativity: Finding from the Doppler Shift

 This renders the method useless, of course.
-While the two ratios on the left hand sides of the equations can be measured, we have four unknowns, $\dfrac{v}{c_+}$, $\dfrac{v}{c_-}$, $kc_+^2$ and $kc_-^2$, which still leaves us without possibility to determine $k$.
-Of course, Einstein's second postulate is all about solving this problem, by proclaiming as an assumption that $c_+ = c_-$, which reduces the number of unknowns to the required two.
+While the two ratios on the left hand sides of the equations can be measured, we have four unknowns, $\dfrac{v}{c_+}$, $\dfrac{v}{c_-}$, $kc_+^2$ and $kc_-^2$, which still leaves us unable to determine $k$.
+Of course, Einstein's second postulate solves this problem by \textit{postulating} that $c_+ = c_-$, which reduces the number of unknowns to the required two.
 Yet this is precisely the assumption that we seemingly want to avoid.
 Once again, we are at a dead end.